anthill/6element/user_research/Trashes/trash_recyclingCenter.md

 People leaving in detached house with garden are the **main users** of recycling center [Vitry's interview]

-Ustom's RC are base in country area so there mainly country persons[D's I]
+Ustom's RC are based in country area so there mainly country persons[D's I]

 There are a lot of **retired person** coming and almost **every day** to have **social interaction**: they usually throw out some bottles.
 These persons represent a little percentage but they come around **200 times a year** [D's I]
 **Retired person** represent more than **50%** of RC's users [D's I]